kpwhri/public_vdw_assets/README.md

 In addition to these scores there are 31 0/1 flags signifying the component conditions (lymphoma, renal failure, etc.) for each period ('index' and 'prior').

 #### Background
 Developed at KPWA by Joey Eavey and Arvind Ramaprasan.
 Based on a macro written by Anne Elixhauser's team at AHRQ/HCUP.
 This macro calculates the summary Elixhauser score and also calculates the weighted score using vanWalRaven comorbidity weights.
 The current version of the macro generates one score per patient-index_date combination.
-So, if a patient has multiple visits within the input dataset, separate Elixhauser scores will be generated for each index date.
+So, if a patient has multiple `index_date`s within the input dataset, separate Elixhauser scores will be generated for each one.
 This code includes both ICD9 and ICD10 diagnoses, as developed by HCUP and updated using FY2018 ICD-10 codes.

 ICD10 codes were added to the macro by ARHQ/HCUP.
 Joey made some comments about ICD code considerations.
 Joey made some comments about her code validation process [on this page](https://www.hcsrn.org/share/page/site/VDW/wiki-page?title=Elixhauser_Macro_Code_Mapping_Validation).

+##### Caveats

+Elixhauser's original algorithm was developed on *inpatient* data only, and conceives of *comorbidity* as illness **over and above the condition that brought the patient to the hospital**--that's what the `drg_restriction` parameter is for--the default algorithm ignores any comorbidity flags that would correspond to the DRG assigned to the inpatient stay.
+This puts some tension on the typical VDW use in that:

+* we usually can't bear to ignore the wealth of ambulatory data that we have, and
+* we typically want a score expressing the total disease burden on a given patient.

+For that reason, this VDW macro includes parameters affecting what sorts of encounter diagnoses go into the development of the individual disease flags (`inpatonly`, `enctype_list`) and whether the DRG-implied diagnoses are ignored (`DRG_restriction`).

+Users can take advantage of those parameters to come up with scores/flags that are almost certainly going to be more useful for VDW-based research than "orthodox" Elixhauser scores, but note that those results have thus far *not been formally validated in a published paper*.
+The question has come up several times now "what reference can we cite for the (VDW version of the) Elixhauser macro?" and the answer thus far is that there really isn't one.
+If anyone reading this knows differently, do please get in touch with someone from @kpwrhi so that we can correct this note.

 ##### References